iimog/cli-motivation/README.md

 ## Task 2
 Give the number of `SUCCESS` and `FAIL` per person.

+## Task 3
+Open a large .txt file in Word, LibreOffice or similiar and write the number of words and lines in a new file.
+Compare results with ` wc -l foo.txt > wordcount.txt `

 # The Generator Script
 In order to create suitable data structures there is a script called `create_folder_structure.sh`.
 This script is not polished but usable.